Exhibit: Total uncertainty and your MVP

 TL:DR Most experienced entrepreneurs can’t tell you what they know

-But, like rats in a laboratory, a set of expert serial entrepreneurs participated in a study, and the experiments revealed patterns in how they approach the uncertainty and wilderness territory of a new idea and company viability.
+But, like rats in a laboratory, a set of expert serial entrepreneurs participated in a research study, and the experiments revealed patterns in how they uniquely approach the uncertainty and wilderness territory of a new idea and company viability.

 Use their patterns (not their advice) to make decisions that compound your capabilities